 (c) give notice of the proposed policy in any other way and carry out any other consultation the local government considers appropriate.

-(2) The period for making submissions in relation to a local planning policy must not be less than a period of 21 days commencing on the day on which the notice of the policy is published under subclause (1)(a).
+(2) The period for making submissions specified in a notice under subclause (1)(a)(v) must not be less than the period of 21 days after the day on which the notice is first published under subclause (1)(a).

 (3) After the expiry of the period within which submissions may be made, the local government must —